paulchernoch/feel/src/execution/engine-design.md

 ## User Defined Functions

-User defined functions are tricky, as when they are called, we must push a new `Context` for its parameters and direct execution to a separate `Engine` for that function.
-When the function exits, we resume execution of the previous `Engine`.
+User defined functions are tricky, as when they are called, we must push a new `Context` for its parameters and direct execution to a separate `Interpreter` for that function.
+When the function exits, we resume execution of the previous `Interpreter`.

 ## Iteration Contexts